kopeckyf/taupy/documentation/source/analysis/doj.rst

 ========================

 A degree of justification (DOJ) quantifies how justified a truth-value assignment is in light of a debate.
-A DOJ always lies in the interval [0, 1] – and they can be treated as probabilities in the sense that the DOJ measure fulfils the Kolmogorov axioms ([Betz2012]_, Theorem 6).
+A DOJ always lies in the interval [0, 1] – and can be treated as a probability in the sense that it fulfils the Kolmogorov axioms ([Betz2012]_, Theorem 6).

 .. seealso:: The concept was introduced to the theory of dialectical structures
              in [Betz2012]_.